-- 13. The Layou maps (Appendix E) submitted as part of the final BAR dated 02 August 2023 is hereby approved. - 14.
-The Environmental Management Programme (EMPr) submitted as part of the final BAR is approved and must be implemented and adhered to. - 15.
-The generic Environmental Management Programme (EMPr) for the powerline and substation submitted as part of the final BAR dated 02 August 2023, are hereby approved.
+- 12. The Layout maps (Appendix E) submitted as part of the final BAR dated March 2024 are hereby approved. - 13.
+The Environmental Management Programme (EMPr) for the grid associated infrastructure submitted as part of the final BAR is approved and must be implemented and adhered to. - 14.
+The generic EMPrs for the powerline and substation submitted as part of the final BAR are approved and must be implemented and adhered to.